 neighbouring Thames fort.
 He attended Radio City's 50th birthday gathering in Whitstable in September 2014.

-BILL PRICE Kindly signed The Pirate Radio Hall of Fame guest book a few years ago.
+BILL PRICE Signed The Pirate Radio Hall of Fame guest book a few years ago.
+He has also kindly

 IAN WEST engineer and occasional disc-jockey, he worked for Radio London after City had closed down.
 After his time with the pirates he ran a